marionbarker/loopdocs/docs/operation/features/carbs.md

 ## Carb Absorption Model

-More information about the way Loop models effects of carbs, insulin, etc is on the [algorithm page](../algorithm/prediction.md).
+For more information about the way Loop models the effects of carbs, insulin, etc., see the [algorithm page](../algorithm/prediction.md).